 Websites like Craigslist, the Freecycle Network, and Facebook Marketplace can be used to find people who don’t need firewood and would like you to get it out of their hands.
 You can do this by posting your own ad or by searching for ads placed by others.
 If your neighborhood or city has a special Facebook chat group, be sure to look there and post as well.

+Online ads are great for reaching more people, but not everyone visits the websites you use.
+Feel free to post or monitor print ads around town.
 A grocery store, post office, newspaper, or other high-traffic areas can be a good place to look for free firewood or ask locals if they have any firewood they want to throw away.

 3. Free Firewood From Neighbors

 As the owner of a stove, it is worth asking your neighbors, friends and relatives regularly.
 Perhaps firewood was thrown up in the garden as part of a major clean-up, or the already unsightly decking boards were replaced.
+But keep in mind that you can only burn dry and untreated wood in the fireplace.

+People you know are often happy to get rid of the felled tree and will give you the wood for free as a thank you.
 Unfortunately, this procurement method cannot be constantly calculated.
 But the more people know about your basic interest, the more likely it is that you will find a cheap firewood opportunity.

 4. Firewood From the Wayside

 Here too, the basic principle applies: the wood in the forest is the property of the respective forest owner and may not be collected without permission – even if, for example, branches were torn off in a storm.
-Occasionally, however, official pick-up points are set up after deforestation or extensive storm damage.
+However, official pick-up points are set up after deforestation or extensive storm damage occasionally.
+If you would like to collect, you can also try to get the consent of the respective forest owner.

 5. Clean Up After a Storm

+High winds often bring down branches or even entire trees, but they also give you the opportunity to have plenty of free firewood.
 If you live in a city, there are usually tree remains all over the streets and in the parking lots.
 Your average homeowner may not have the physical ability, tools, or vehicle space to remove the largest fallen branches from their fences or roofs.
 In this case, you can step in and haul the debris for them.

 Getting free firewood this way is a great idea because no one wants a messy neighborhood.
 But remember to get out quickly because depending on what time the storm passes, most people don’t hesitate at all to start cleaning up.